-Based on reports of profound hypotension and loss of consciousness when apomorphine was administered with ondansetron, small trials indicate that concomitant use of ondansetron may result in reduced analgesic activity of tramadol.
-Patients on concomitant ondansetron self-administered tramadol more frequently in these trials, leading to an increased cumulative
+Although there are no data on pharmacokinetic drug interactions een ondansetron and tramadol, data from two small trials indicate that concomitant use of ondansetron may result in reduced analgesic activity of tramadol.
+Patients on concomitant ondansetro self-administered tramadol more frequently in these trials, leading to an increased cumulative dose in patient-controlled administration of tramadol.